Saving the World One Frog at a Time

 Once signed up, a member of our FrogWatch team will send you the training materials and links to our online training and assessment.

 Watch the 34 minute online training and take the assessment.

 *Please do not use any external materials during the assessment

 Our chapter coordinators will review your assessment and send a follow up email to let you know how you did.

 If you’ve passed our assessment, you’re all set.
 You are now a FrogWatch volunteer and can start monitoring for some frogs and toads!
 If you did not pass the assessment, we can send you a link to try again.

 If you’d like to become a certified FrogWatch volunteer** you will also need to take a frog call assessment.
 Send an email to email@example.com and state that you’d like to take the call test.
 One of our chapter coordinators will reach out to set up a Zoom call where you will be asked to identify all 11 native species by their call.

-**This program does take place 30 minutes after sunset and is advised for those who are 7 and up
+This program takes place 30 minutes after sunset and is advised for those who are age 7 and up.

 A baby red panda!?

 On June 4th, the BPZOO welcomed the first red panda cub to be born here in its 126 year history!